sauvc/rulebook/rulebook.md

 ## Disqualification

-- Oil or lubrication leak causing the pollution of pool. battery leak causing the pollution of pool.
+- Oil or lubrication leak causing the pollution of pool.
+- Battery leak causing the pollution of pool.
 - The team damages or tries to damage the field, facilities or equipments.
 - The team performs any acts that are not in the spirit of fair play.
 - The team fails to obey instructions or warnings issued by the referees.